 ISA accounts receive a return paid annually in April each year.
 ISA rates of return can vary from month to month throughout the year and we will update this page with the dividend rate to be paid each month.

-The ISA return paid at the end of the 2016/17 tax year was calculated at the following historical rates.
+The ISA return paid at the end of previous tax years was calculated at the following historical rates:

 |April 2020 until October 2020||0.1%|